-In recent years we can observe a trend which has become widespread and global.
-It is driven by the NATO standardized rails, more commonly known as Picatinny rail standard.
+In recent years we can observe a trend that has become widespread and global.
+It is driven by the NATO standardized rails, more commonly known as the Picatinny rail standard.
 Picatinny being the New Jersey Arsenal who developed it in 1995.

 Picatinny and weaver share one more thing.
 It is possible to use Weaver rings and Picatinny rings on Picatinny rails, but it is usually impossible to use Picatinny rings on the Weaver base.
-The reason being the above mentioned positioning and spacing of the slots.
-Picatinny mounts have a 5mm recoil stop that goes into the rail slot and since weaver rails only have 3.8mm wide slots such rings do not fit on Weaver rails.
-Due to this reason the Picatinny rails are prevailing on the market in the recent years and eventually they will completely oust the Weaver rails from the market.
+The reason being the above-mentioned positioning and spacing of the slots.

 Scroll down to products